-North Pier Lighthouse About the Main Speakers, Sessions, and Certification Maintenance Credits: Application has been made to APA for approval for Certification Maintenance (CM) credits for all of the main speakers and most of the educational sessions at this year's conference.
+North Pier Lighthouse About the Main Speakers, Sessions, and Certification Maintenance Credits: The majority of conference sessions are approved for AICP Certification Maintenance (CM) credits.
+Approval and number of credits are noted in this Final Program.
 A total of 13.5 CM credits may be earned depending on session selections.
-Both Law and Ethics CM credits are offered.
-The list of approved sessions will be posted on the PA Chapter website, www.planningpa.org, after approval is received from APA.
-It is anticipated that all submitted sessions will receive approval.
+Both Law and Ethics credits are offered.
 Courses approved by APA for CM credit are also accepted by the Commonwealth of PA for landscape architect continuing education.
 Any session may be cancelled or rescheduled because of low registration or unforeseen circumstances.
 Changes and cancellations will be noted in the Final Program that is distributed at the conference.
-Conference materials will be provided this year in printed form.
-Conference bags sponsored by Erie County Recycling Program and lanyards sponsored by the Marcellus Shale Coalition will also be supplied to each attendee.
-Following the conference, materials will also be available on the PA Chapter of APA website in electronic format.
+Many thanks to these sponsors for providing the following items for conference attendees: Conference Bags - Erie County & Erie County Recycling Program Cooler Bags - Indiana University of Pennsylvania Department of Geography and Regional Planning Lanyards - Marcellus Shale Coaltion Audio-visual equipment - Dahlkemper Landscape Architects Following the conference, materials will also be available on the PA Chapter of APA website in electronic format.
 Free WiFi internet access is available throughout the Bayfront Convention Center and the Sheraton Erie Bayfront.
 A mother's room will be available for breastfeeding mothers.
 Please see conference registration on-site for details.
 The PA Chapter of APA is not responsible for the materials or opinions of the speakers you will hear.
+Gateway Engineers EP&D | Environmental Planning & Design, LLC